pmichaillat/unemployment/syllabus.md

 + Paper must be less than 6,000 words.
 The wordcount applies to the main body of the text and title page but excludes the reference list.
 + Paper should contain no more than 5 exhibits (tables and figures).
 Individual exhibits are limited to one page each.
 + Paper must include an abstract of 150 or fewer words.
-+ Papers must be self-contained.
-Specifically, a reader should be able follow the analysis in the paper and be convinced it is correct and coherent from the main text alone, without consulting the appendix.

 There is not a mandatory structure.
 You should look at the papers assigned as readings to find good templates for your structure.
 For an empirical paper, a typical structure is the following: